Frequently Asked Questions

 We would like our child to attend camp, but the location is not convenient.
 Do you help connect families for carpooling?

 We would love to help families connect with each other for carpooling support!
-If that is something you would like, please email us at .
+If that is something you would like, please email us at email@example.com.

 Why does Camp Yakety Yak require my child's IEP before attending camp?

 Our staff wants to design a successful camp experience for every child.
 The IEP contains valuable information on how a child learns, what skills are lagging and what accommodations he/she needs to be successful.
-Our staff is trained on confidentiality only those staff who "need to know" the information contained in the documents have access.
-Copies of your original documents are appreciated, but we can also scan your originals and return them to you on the first day of camp.
+Our staff is trained on confidentiality and only those staff who "need to know" the information contained in the documents have access.
 Learn more about the benefits & services to campers with special needs on our Our Campers page.

 Why do neurotypical siblings/peer role models gain from attending camp?

 Neurotypical siblings of campers with special needs and peer models, gain a unique experience in which they learn leadership skills, empathy, and flexibility with others while having fun and creating new friendships.
 All campers receive a camp t-shirt, all supplies needed for camp, hours of engaging group activities and projects, and a group picture of all our campers and staff.
 Many siblings and peers return to camp year after year and often become Camp Counselor/Volunteers at age 13.
 Learn more about the benefits & services to campers for neurotypical siblings/peer role models on our Our Campers page.